-Federal Tax Reform - The Tax Cuts and Jobs Act (TCJA) signed into law on December 22, 2017, made changes to the Internal Revenue Code (IRC).
-In general, California Revenue and Taxation Code (R&TC) does not conform to the changes.
+Federal Tax Reform - The Tax Cuts and Jobs Act (TCJA), made changes to the Internal Revenue Code (IRC).
+In general, California Revenue and Taxation Code does not conform to the changes.
 California taxpayers continue to follow the IRC as of the specified date of January 1, 2015, with modifications.

-New Deduction for Pass-Through Income - For taxable years beginning after December 31, 2017, and before January 1, 2026, the TCJA adds IRC Sec.
+New Deduction for Pass-Through Income - For tax years beginning after December 31, 2017, and before January 1, 2026, the TCJA adds IRC Sec.
 199A, "Qualified Business Income," under which a non-corporate taxpayer, including a trust or estate, who has qualified business income (QBI) from a partnership, S corporation, or sole proprietorship is allowed a deduction.
 California does not conform to the deduction for qualified business income of pass-through entities under IRC Section 199A.